-Sreekanth Chalasani uses an organism with a much simpler nervous system than humans to answer questions about neuroscience: the roundworm Caenorhabditis elegans.
-This animal has only 302 neurons and a few thousand connections between these cells.
+The worm (Caenorhabditis elegans) has only 302 neurons and a few thousand connections between these cells.
 Each neuron is mapped and named, making it easier to study the effect of environment or gene changes at the resolution of individual cells.
-But despite its simplicity, the C. elegans nervous system has commonalities with a human brain: if you give a worm a dose of the antidepressant Prozac, for example, it becomes less fearful of predators; and if you mutate a gene linked to autism in humans, the worm shows less interest in other worms.

-Among other studies, Chalasani's lab is asking how the roundworm nervous system, one of the simplest in nature, gives rise to such behaviors as fear and aggression.
-He is exploring what these tiny creatures can tell us about human aggressions and fears, emotions and behaviors often necessary for our survival, but which are also sources of great suffering.
+But despite its simplicity, the C. elegans nervous system has commonalities with a human brain: if you give a worm a dose of the antidepressant Zoloft, for example, it becomes less fearful of predators such as the worm P. pacificus; and if you mutate a gene linked to autism in humans, the worm shows less interest in other worms.
+Among other studies, Chalasani's lab is also exploring what these tiny creatures can tell us about human aggressions and fears-emotions and behaviors often necessary for our survival, but which are also sources of great suffering.
 The worm's simple nervous system makes it useful for studying human diseases-and testing drugs-in a well-understood model.